ESGI-Tibiscus/Unsecure/README.md

 ## Stop the project

-To stop the project run the command bellow :
+To stop the project run the command below :

 ```
 make stop